The Pipettes: Formation and We Are the Pipettes (2003–2007)

-Lineup changes 2008–2011
+Lineup changes, second album and breakup (2008–2011)

 On 18 April 2008, the group broke up although it was announced on the band's official website and in a blog post on their MySpace that RiotBecki and Rosay had left "to pursue other musical projects", and had been replaced by Ani, who is Gwenno's younger sister, and Anna McDonald.
-This means that none of the original female members (Julia, Rose, Becki) remain.
+This means that none of the original female members remain.
 Jason Adelinia also left the band and was replaced by Alex White from The Electric Soft Parade and Brakes.
 Adelinia started playing drums for The Ghost Frequency and now plays for Los Campesinos!.

 The new line-up made its live début on 3 May when they joined Mark Ronson on stage at the Corsa Presents Bandstand event in Old Billingsgate Market, London.
 They played their first full show in support of REO Speedwagon on 10 June at the indigO2.
 On 16 July they appeared at the premiere of Angus, Thongs and Perfect Snogging, following the inclusion of "Pull Shapes" on the movie's soundtrack.
 On consecutive nights from 1st until 3 September they played a series of promotional gigs at The Barfly in London.

-On 12 November, it was announced that Anna McDonald had left The Pipettes to pursue songwriting opportunities away from the band.
+On 12 November, it was announced that Anna McDonald had left the Pipettes to pursue songwriting opportunities away from the band.
 On 11 February 2009, Beth Mburu-Bowie was announced as McDonald's replacement.
 This line-up made its live début on 5 March 2009 at the launch party of the British Music Experience.
-Beth toured and recorded the second album until late 2009 when she and The Pipettes parted ways.
+Beth toured and recorded the second album until late 2009 when she and the Pipettes parted ways.
 Her vocals were replaced on all recorded material.
 Earth vs. The Pipettes was produced by Martin Rushent and recorded at The Dutch House Studios at his home in Berkshire.

-On 12 February, a new track "Our Love Was Saved By Spacemen" and an accompanying video were made available via the Pipettes official website.
+On 12 February, a new track "Our Love Was Saved by Spacemen" and an accompanying video were made available via the Pipettes official website.
 It generally got positive reviews from websites such as PopJustice and PopMatters.

-"Stop The Music" was premiered on BBC Wales, in November 2009, and was song of the day on PopJustice on 23 February 2010, followed by an excellent review.
+"Stop the Music" was premiered on BBC Wales, in November 2009, and was song of the day on PopJustice on 23 February 2010, followed by an excellent review.
 The music video was released on 23 March 2010, and the song was released on 19 April 2010.

 The group's second album, Earth vs. The Pipettes was released on 6 September 2010, followed by singles "Call Me" and non-album track "Boo Shuffle", a posthumous tribute to producer Martin Rushent.
-After the second album was a commercial flop, the band disbanded in 2011.
+After the second album was a commercial flop, they disbanded in 2011.